GZempilis/Bank-Marketing/README.md

 2. **Download the Data:**
    Download the "Bank Marketing" dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/222/bank+marketing) and make sure to use **`bank-additional-full.csv`** (the full dataset version used in this project), placing it inside a `data/` directory in the project root.

+** For detailed academic analysis check the Report/ML_Project_2.pdf